-As a Tier 1 member, you will be eligible for a service retirement benefit when you reach age 55, and have five or more years of service credit under this plan earned after July 1, 1973.
-If you are a Tier 2 or 3 member with five or more years of credited service, or a Tier 5 or 6 member with ten or more years of credited service, you may choose to retire with a full benefit at age 62, or between the ages of 55 and 62 with a reduced benefit.
+As a Tier 1 member, you will be eligible for a service retirement benefit when you reach age 55 and have five or more years of service credit under this plan earned after July 1, 1973.
+If you are a Tier 2, 3, 5 or 6 member with five or more years of credited service, you may choose to retire with a full benefit at age 62, or between the ages of 55 and 62 with a reduced benefit.1

 Regardless of tier, if you work for an employer that offers a special retirement plan, you must retire by the first day of the month following your 70th birthday, even if you have not elected the special plan.